 Are you one of those people who will open a new book or magazine and enjoy the chemical, slightly acrid smell of fresh print?
-Well, you’re not alone, there’s even a name for it - bibliosmia (the smell and aroma of a good book).
-There are a number of reasons for this, firstly some people just simply like the smell - a heady olfactory cocktail of hydrogen peroxide to bleach the paper fibers, sodium hydroxide to boost the pH, binding adhesives such as vinyl acetate-ethylene and the actual inks themselves.
+Well, you’re not alone and there’s even a name for it - bibliosmia (the smell and aroma of a good book).
+There are a number of reasons for this, firstly some people just simply like the smell - a heady olfactory cocktail of hydrogen peroxide to bleach the paper fibres, sodium hydroxide to boost the pH, binding adhesives such as vinyl acetate-ethylene and the actual inks themselves.

 Whatever the reason, smell is something that can’t be replicated on the digital screen ensuring the printed page will always hold a special place in people’s hearts and hippocampus.